 Since 1968, the Wisconsin Society of Land Surveyors (WSLS) has provided land surveying students financial assistance in the form of scholarships.
 The awards have grown from a handful of $250 scholarships to this year's eight scholaships totaling over $19,500 with funds contributed by the WSLS Foundation, Berntsen International, Seiler Instrument, and Leica Geosystems.

 Due to the Covid-19 pandemic, 72nd Annual Surveyors’ Institute is being held virtually on January 27th thru 29th, 2021 and the method of delivery and presentation of the scholarships has not been determined at this time.
 Berntsen International, Seiler Instrument, and Leica Geosystems will each award one scholarship, the WSLS Foundation will award five scholarships.
 The WSLS Foundation scholarships will be presented in honor of Society members in recognition of their contributions to WSLS and the surveying profession.

 To be eligible a student must be either:

 1. Enrolled in and attending one of Wisconsin’s colleges that meet the requirements of Wis Admin Code A-E 6.04 by offering a Land Surveying or Civil Engineering Program.
-These include: Madison Area Technical College (Madison College), Milwaukee Area Technical College, and Northeast Wisconsin Technical College (Green Bay).
+These include: Madison Area Technical College (Madison College), Milwaukee Area Technical College, Mid-State Technical College and Northeast Wisconsin Technical College (Green Bay).
 Applicants from Fox Valley Technical College (Appleton) students will also be accepted.

 2. A Wisconsin resident attending an out-of-state school in a Bachelor of Science surveying program, having completed at least one year and enrolled in the 2nd year or later of that program